tobiascr/four-in-a-row-cpp/README.md

 I uses bitboards, negamax, alpha beta pruning, transposition table, iterative deepening, move sorting based on heuristics, and an opening book.

-To compile the program run make.
-To install it run sudo make install.
+To compile the program run
+    make

+To install it run
+    sudo make install

+Then type
+    four_in_a_row_command_line
-Then four_in_a_row_command_line to run it.
-To uninstall it run sudo make uninstall.
+to run it.
+To uninstall, run
+    sudo make uninstall.

+You can also run
+    make test
-You can also run make test, to compile the test program.
+to compile the test program.
 It need to have the ordinary program installed, in order to have access to the opening book.